iffy/generalconference/data/eng/1993-04/025-spiritually-strong-homes-and-families/text.md

 the Holy Ghost.
 She taught me the power and blessing of prayer, of the actual existence of the Father and the Son, and that Joseph Smith saw and talked to them when a boy fourteen years of age.
-We knew from her teaching that our Prophet saw other heavenly messengers ... , and that through them the Church of Jesus Christ was restored to the earth."
-[7]
+We knew from her teaching that our Prophet saw other heavenly messengers ..., and that through them the Church of Jesus Christ was restored to the earth."[7]

 When I was a boy, our family home evening took place at the dinner table.
 It was most pleasant and enjoyable.
 It was a time when our father would reminisce